canraise/desktop-tutorial/README.md

 I'm Candra, an ordinary person.
 This is the second commit using atom, but its not even support github integration, coz of that i uninstalled atom.
 I've change to use the 3rd commit on vscode. but i didnt get it, i think i should install git packeage on vscode.
-I will try it tomorrow and push it ushing github desktop. see u
+I will try it tomorrow and push it ushing github desktop. this day 3-10-2025 i'm tryin to configure git on vscode terminal and i got it, from now i can push my git on vscode terminal without using github desktop application.

 #2 Learn HTML by Building a Cat Photo App
 Okay on this day i will share the freecodecamp.org tutorial answer here by number